eriksjolund/mariadb-podman-socket-activation/README.md

 The port number 8090 was specified in _~/.config/systemd/user/mariadb-tcp@demo.socket.d/override.conf_

+Note that there is no need to run `systemctl --user start mariadb-tcp@foobar.service` because of the configured _socket activation_.

 Connect to the new MariaDB instance _demo_
 (type `my` as password to log in):